BERLIN INTERNSHIP SEMINAR: WORKING CULTURES, URBAN CULTURES

 - Excerpts from Start Up Berlin.
 14-21, 52-55, 102-103, 119-131.

 Read Holm’s chapter and the two shorter articles assigned for Class 13, note down comments and questions, then go for a walk or take the tram and explore a Berlin neighborhood or street.
 Take pictures of what you think are signs of gentrification.
 Choose one of the pictures and post it on our course website.
 Make sure to include the location where the photo was taken.
-The deadline for this post is midnight December 3.
+The deadline for this post is midnight of Sunday April 22.

-Class 12 – Visit to a co-working place (DATE TBA)
+Class 12 – Off-campus visit to a co-working place (DATE TBA)

 - Andrej Holm, “Berlin’s Gentrification Mainstream” (2013).